MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/openai-acs-msgraph/includes/07-Communication-Phone-Call.md

     }
     ```

-1. Open *phone-call.component.ts* in your editor using the keyboard shortcuts mentioned earlier.
+1. Open *phone-call.component.ts*.
+Take a moment to expore the code.
 The full path to the file is *openai-acs-msgraph/client/src/app/phone-call/phone-call.component.ts*.
-Take a moment to expore the code.
 Note the following key features:

     - Retrieves an Azure Communication Services access token by calling the `acsService.getAcsToken()` function in `ngOnInit()`;
     - Adds a "phone dialer" to the page.
 You can see the dialer by clicking on the phone number input in the header.